 Want to sound like a pro?
 Read on….
 We have dug around and come up with the most frequently used cycling words, phrases take your lingo to a new level.

-Regardless for those newer to cycling and there we get a lot of newbies visiting bike chaser we thought why not capture the lingo, let me caveat this with please don’t go to far (see clip).
+Regardless for those newer to cycling or vet’s with years of experience (we get a lot of newbies visiting bike chaser) we thought why not capture the lingo, let me caveat this with please don’t go to far (see clip).

 Shit Cyclists SayWe're uniting a million voices to improve the future of biking.
 Join us by signing the pledge for better biking at http://www.peopleforbikes.org.

 Take the Peopleforbikes.org pledge: "I am for bikes.
 I'm for long rides and short rides.
 I'm for commuting to work, weekend rides, racing, riding to school, or just a quick spin around the block.
 I believe that no matter how I ride, biking makes me happy and is great for my health, my community and the environment we all share.
 That is why I am pledging my name in support of a better future for bicycling—one that is safe and fun for everyone.
 By uniting my voice with a million others, I believe that we can make our world a better place to ride." http://www.peopleforbikes.org/pages/pledge

 Video script, production, and editing by Allen Krughoff of Hardcastle Photography, who is also a nationally ranked cyclocross racer and his work can be found at http://www.hardcastlephotography.com